Girgias/intersection-types/README.md

 While early prototyping [2] shows that supporting `A&B|C` without any grouping looks feasible, there are still many other considerations (e.g. Reflection), but namely the variance rules and checks, which would be dramatically increased and prone to error.

+There is also the opinion that composite types should not rely on precedence of unions but be explicitly grouped together.

 As such we consider a stepped approach by only allowing pure intersection first the best way forward.

 ### Type Aliases